-(To read about year-end tax planning for individual tax payers click here)
+(You can read about year-end tax planning for individual US taxpayers here.)

 1. Maximize your retirement savings

 Entrepreneurs have unique opportunities to save for retirement.
-If you own a company without full-time employees other than yourself, consider opening a solo-401k by year end to take advantage of generous retirement contribution options.
-Even more importantly, you can contribute up to $18k into a Roth IRA which has tax free withdrawals.
+If you own a company without full-time employees other than yourself, consider opening a Solo 401k by year-end to take advantage of generous retirement contribution options.
+Even more importantly, you can contribute up to $19k into a Roth Solo 401k which has tax free withdrawals.

-If you already have a solo 401k, make sure to align your salary with your contribution level.
-The solo 401k must be opened before December 31, 2019 in order to be eligible for 2019 tax year.
+If you already have a Solo 401k, make sure to align your salary with your contribution level.
+The Solo 401k must be opened before December 31, 2020, in order to be eligible for the 2020 tax year.

 2. Maximize your business deductions